wikimedia/mediawiki-services-cxserver/README.md

 Configuration
 -------------
-An example configuration file is given as config.example.js.
-Rename that file to config.js and make your changes.
-Then restart the server.
+An default configuration file is given as config.defaults.js.
+Local changes in config.js will override the defaults.
+Restart server to read changes.

 Debugging
 ---------